cf-platform-eng/pivotalcf-industry-day/docs/prereqs.md

 # Prerequisites #

 First, make sure that you've [RSVP'd via this Google form](https://docs.google.com/a/pivotal.io/forms/d/e/1FAIpQLScEOQwWSJUmvg7Df5veSF-e2GUGiiedjWtKMXMhO-E4W7hy1g/viewform).
 Space *is* limited, so don't buy a plane ticket until you get confirmation from the Industry Day team.

 ## What to prepare
  - Read the ["Getting Started as a PCF ISV"](http://cf-platform-eng.github.io/isv-portal/) Guide
- - Email us your GitHub ID (so we can add you to our partners group)
  - On the machine you will bring to Industry Day:
-    - Install Screen Hero (for pair programming)
     - Install [Git](https://git-scm.com/book/en/v2/Getting-Started-Installing-Git)
     - Clone the [Tile Generator Repo](https://github.com/cf-platform-eng/tile-generator),
       and [Install Tile Generator](http://cf-platform-eng.github.io/isv-portal/tile-generator/)